WesleyBryie/ChumBucket/wiki/faq/isp_complaints.md

 Furthermore, you shouldn't worry about being prosecuted for downloading pirated material.
 When people speak of being prosecuted for distribution of copyrighted content, they refer to the parties that make the pirated material available to begin with, such as streaming/torrent/pirate site operators.
 There are cases where the average joe can get into legal trouble for distribution, and those are cases that are referred to as example cases.
 One such case would be streaming pirated material to your fanbase on twitch, where people know your face and likely know your full real name, and copyright holders would want to prosecute these personalities to make an example out of them.
 Simple, every-day acts of piracy are not prosecuted, as they do not have any worth to the copyright holders, example-wise or monetary-wise (they would lose more money in lawyer fees than they'd get from you in a settlement).

 The typical response to a copyright infringement letter is to just ignore it, move on with your day and follow the above advice on preventing further notices.
 If your internet has been shut down by your ISP, call them and ask what you can do to restore service, but never admit fault.
 **Again, keep in mind that different countries will have different laws regarding what the punishment should be.
-Certain countries like Germany will hit you with a sizable fine for copyright infringement.
-[Read this](https://www.reddit.com/r/Piracy/comments/fbf5so/fine_for_downloading_movie/) if you live in Germany and have received a fine.**
+In certain countries, like Germany, you are likely to be hit with a sizable fine for copyright infringement.
+[Read this](https://www.reddit.com/r/Piracy/comments/fbf5so/fine_for_downloading_movie/) if you live in Germany and have received letter indicating that you will be fined.**

 &nbsp;